-Performance to 30 June 2023 Fund Objective (CPI + 4.5%)
+Performance to 30 June 2024 Fund Objective (CPI + 4.5%)

-1 Year 12.4% 10.5%
+1 Year 10.2% 8.3%

-Inception (April 2016) 8.4% pa 7.5% pa
+Inception (April 2016) 8.7% pa 7.7% pa

-Through a combination of positive investment performance and ongoing contribution, the Fund value has grown to \$296.0m over the financial year.
-From an asset allocation perspective, the Fund continued its transition to the target asset allocation with the unlisted assets such as Private Equity, Unlisted Infrastructure, Unlisted Property and Private Debt now at or close to their target allocations.
+Through a combination of positive investment performance and ongoing contributions, the Fund value has grown to \$355.0m over the financial year.
+From an asset allocation perspective, the Fund is broadly aligned to the target asset allocation with the unlisted assets such as Private Equity, Unlisted Infrastructure, Unlisted Property and Private Debt now at or close to their target allocations.